AdobeDocs/campaign-standard-learn.en/help/managing-processes-and-data/execution-activities/external-signal-activity.md

 ---
 title: External Signal Activity - Call a workflow with parameters
-description: "Learn how to start one workflow from another to support more complex customer journeys, while being able to better monitor and react to issues."
+description: Learn how to start one workflow from another to support more complex customer journeys, while being able to better monitor and react to issues.
 feature: Execution Activity
-topics: Workflows
 kt: 2750
 thumbnail: 27249
 doc-type: feature video